 Swanland Road, Hessle, East Yorkshire

-An undistinguished 1950s church of pre-war design.
-While not unattractive, the building is conventional in its planning, form and architectural expression.
+Post-war church of pre-war design.
+Attractive, albeit conventional in its planning, form and architectural expression.

 The church faces north but here all references follow conventional liturgical orientation.